 Alternatively, you can use the Grab app to book a car from your smartphone.
 Grab is a popular ride-sharing app in Southeast Asia and offers competitive rates compared to taxis.
 The app automatically calculates the fare based on distance and travel time.

 Grab drivers are now allowed to enter the airport grounds.
-You simply need to walk a few meters to the Grab counter.
+You simply need to walk a few meters to the Grab lounge.
 This is a convenient and economical option for point-to-point travel.

 For everyday trips, Grab is the best solution.
 The only downside is that you may have to wait a long time during heavy rain, as everyone prefers to travel by car rather than on a scooter…